 Fire Modeling Services Framework (FMSF) is an Application Programming Interface (API) for machine to machine (or system to system) connections with a web-service/REST architecture.
-The FMSF provides hosted wildland fire behavior and effects models and tools for use within other systems or applications.
-The FMSF provides users with improved performance, consistent data, and faster analysis results.
+The FMSF provides hosted wildland fire behavior and effects models and tools for use within other systems or applications such as the Interagency Fuel Treatment Decision Support System (IFTDSS).
+The FMSF provides users of those applications with improved performance, consistent data, and faster analysis results.
 In addition, it reduces Information Technology (IT) development and maintenance needs by hosting the models/tools in one service instead of each system/application independently building and maintaining the same models/tools.

 Figure 1.
 Representative view of the Fire Modeling Services Framework (FMSF) and hosted models/tools.

 The FMSF includes the following wildland fire behavior and effects models:

 - FSPro (Fire Spread Probability)

 - Spatial FOFEM (First Order Fire Effects Model) – Tree Mortality

 Overview WebinarRecorded Webinar

 Henry Bastian, Project Manager, DOI Office of Wildland Fire